wsu-csc-capstone/wsu-csc-capstone.github.io/_docs/course-structure/index.md

 ---

 This course is broken up into several general phases.
-The first phase starts before the semester even starts.
+The first phase starts before the semester even begins.
 Dr. Khayyam Hashmi and Dr. Sam Bryfczynski organize a set of projects for the students sponsored by external clients.
 There is usually a wide variety of sponsors in many industries.
 A few examples are listed below.